yaksheng/drift-hackathon/README.md

   - Sets up default arena configuration (bounds, obstacles, lines, targets)
   - Configures challenge parameters (which line to stop at)

-- **Main Objective**: Reach the top of the arena (y = 3.5m) while avoiding obstacles
+- **Main Objective**: Reach the middle blue line at the top of the arena while avoiding obstacles
-  - Primary goal is a green target at the top center of the arena
+  - Primary goal is the blue line detected from overhead camera at top of arena
-  - Robot navigates from bottom to top, avoiding obstacles
+  - Robot navigates from bottom to top, avoiding dynamic obstacles
-  - Success when robot reaches within 10cm of goal Y coordinate
+  - Success when robot reaches within 15cm of blue line Y coordinate and 30cm of center X
+  - Blue line is detected using Hough line detection on color-filtered image

 - **Line Crossing Tracking** (Milestone):
   - Tracks which lines have been crossed using boolean array: `line_crossed = [False, False, False]`